zellwk/zellwk.com/src/posts/2017-06-07-callbacks.md

 Phew!
 That's the basic idea for callbacks!
 Just remember the keyword: **passing a function into another function** and you'll recall the mechanics I mentioned above.

 (Side note: This ability to pass functions around is a big thing.
 It's so big that functions in JavaScript are considered *higher order functions*.
-Higher order functions are also a big thing that in a programming paradigm called Functional Programming).
+Higher order functions are also a big thing in a programming paradigm called Functional Programming).

 But that's a topic for another day.
 Now, I'm sure you're beginning to see what callbacks are and how they're used.
 But why?
 Why do you need callbacks?